 Once you do this, you'll open up the visualization editor.
 To create a Map, click on the globe icon to start the map creation process!

 Once you have selected the globe icon, some details will immediately generate.
-To the left of the page, there are four menu buttons that will let you customize your map: Data, Basemap, Presentation, and Legends & Flyouts.
+To the left of the page, there are two menu buttons that can be used to customize your map visualization: Map Layers and Map Settings.

 Resize Point By Value

 This section allows you to choose a number column whose values you can use to resize the points on the map.

 This section will allow you to modify the point colors based on the values of any column in your dataset.
 Your color palette can be further customized in the Presentation section.

 - None - Keeps your map as a standard point map

 - Heat Map - Creates a heat map

 - Region Map - Creates a Region map utilizing custom boundaries already created on your domain.